Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic: A1. Simulation

 Using the seating plan tool developed by the Committee on Teaching Reactivation Options (C-TRO) team \citepAP{greenberg2021automated}, we identify seats in these classrooms and assign maximally distanced seats such that approximately 50 students can fit in each room.
 The generated seating plans are displayed in Figure~\ref{fig:classroom_seating_plans}.
 The rooms used have extra space above and beyond what is required to accommodate the social distancing requirements we have assumed.
 This extra room does not offer additional benefit in our simulations as it is not used.
 We assume the instructor is standing in the front of the classroom, with at least 6 feet distance from all the students.

 We initially consider two seating policies: (1) fixed seating, where students are randomly assigned to their own seats independent of their vaccination statuses; (2) unrestricted seating, where students can freely choose among the allowed seats.
 For unrestricted seating, we pessimistically assume that unvaccinated students tend to sit together, as the same demographic factors that cause students to be unvaccinated upon arrival to Ithaca may also create social connections.
-Since fixed seating is operationally difficult to implement, and initial simulations show that these two seating policies lead to comparable risk (Figure~\ref{fig:seating_policies_comparison}), the University decided to adopt unrestricted seating.
+Since fixed seating is operationally difficult to implement, and initial simulations show that these two seating policies lead to comparable risk (Figure~\ref{fig:seating_policies_comparison})\footnote{\editedit{Figure~\ref{fig:seating_policies_comparison} was generated at the project's outset using outdated parameters.
+Back then, we did not have a full understanding of masking efficacy, so we assumed a 20\% reduction in risk due to masking.}}, the University decided to adopt unrestricted seating.
 Figure~\ref{fig:classroom_seating_plans_vax_unvax} shows examples of unrestricted seating arrangements at different distancing levels.